 (e) Recognized the critical role of UNFC and UNRMS in addressing global challenges in sustainable resource management.
 In light of their expanding global application, the Committee requested that the Expert Group on Resource Management explore and address the inconsistency between its current regional constituency and the mandates from the United Nations Economic and Social Council (ECOSOC) recommending the global application of UNFC and UNRMS.
 The Expert Group was further requested to report on its findings and proposed solutions at the thirty-fourth session of the Committee;

 (f) Requested a continued focus on gender and intergenerational issues in all activities of the subprogramme where possible.
-Further requested that a gender focused agenda item and an intergenerational focussed agenda item be included in the thirty-fourth session of the Committee;
+Further requested that a gender focused agenda item, including on advancing SDG 5, and an intergenerational focussed agenda item be included in the thirty-fourth session of the Committee;

-(g) Emphasized the importance of aligning national energy strategies with the outcomes of COP28 and in preparation for COP29, particularly in advancing national commitments to accelerate the transition to renewable energy and enhance climate resilience which includes implementing policies that support the decarbonization of energy systems in line with international obligations and prioritizing investments in renewable and low-carbon energy projects.
+(g) Emphasized the importance of aligning national energy strategies with the outcomes of COP28 and in preparation for COP29, relating to advancing national commitments to accelerate the transition to renewable energy and enhancing climate resilience which includes implementing policies that support the decarbonization of energy systems in line with international obligations and prioritizing investments in renewable and low-carbon energy projects.

 B. Approval of documents